 No matter what healthy practices you establish with your kids, children still need regular visits with an optometrist.

 Children should have a comprehensive eye exam yearly to make sure their eyesight is clear and that their vision is developing normally.
 It’s important to note that vision screenings, such as those offered in schools or by pediatricians, don’t replace the experience and care of an eye doctor!

-To schedule your child’s annual eye exam and learn more about the services we offer, call Switalski Eye Care in Plano today!
+To schedule your child’s annual eye exam and learn more about the services we offer, call Switalski Eye Care in East Plano today!

 Q: Do children need computer glasses?

 - A:Many children are exposed to numerous screens throughout the day.
 Whether it’s a phone, tablet or laptop, staring at a screen too long can cause computer vision syndrome (CVS), even in children.
 To protect their eyes from the uncomfortable symptoms of CVS like headaches, eye fatigue and blurry vision, ask your optometrist whether computer glasses are right for your child.

 - A:The most common eye problems that children face today include refractive errors (nearsightedness, farsightedness, astigmatism), amblyopia (lazy eye), strabismus (crossed eyes), nystagmus, pediatric cataracts and genetic eye diseases.
 At your child’s next visit, let your optometrist know of any eye diseases or conditions that run in your family.

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit Switalski Eye Care for an eye exam and eyeglasses that match your style.